salimrabat/FNSR-Project/README.md

 Download and guide is at the git wiki: [How to start playing](https://github.com/salimrabat/FNSR-Project/wiki/How-to-start-playing).

-This is a very simple rhythm-based game.
 Screenshot: [Random Rhythm](https://github.com/salimrabat/FNSR-Project/wiki/Random-Rhythm-preview).
 When notes reach the "target notes" on the bottom of the screen, hit A, S, D or F respectively.
 The game ends after a fixed number of notes are caught, or missed.

 ## What is this game?